Q. What are Katahdins?

 Q. Are the carcasses from Katahdins leaner than the carcasses from wooled breeds?

 A. No. No breed of sheep is fatter or leaner.
 Different breeds of sheep and individuals within a breed simply have different optimal finish weights.
 There can also be important differences in how breeds fatten, as once a lamb reaches its optimal finish weight, it will start to deposit excess fat.
 As wooled breeds fatten, they will deposit excess fat on the outside of their bodies, over their backbone, ribs, and loin.
 External fat can be evaluated in the live animal via handling or ultrasound.
 By the time wooled sheep deposit fat internally around their organs, they are very fat.
 Conversely, hair sheep, Finn sheep, and goats will deposit excess fat around their internal organs first.
 If they are fattened to have the same degree of external fat, they will have a considerable amount of internal (kidney and heart) fat.
 The frame size of the Katahdin (medium) also limits the weight to which lambs can be finished (without depositing excessive fat).
 The Katahdin is generally best suited to markets that desire slaughter lambs weighing less than 100 lbs.
 At these lighter weights, Katahdin lambs will still be lean and most of the fat in their carcasses can be removed.
-Heavier finish weights may be achieved by crossing Katahdin ewes with rams of a larger mature size (e.g. Suffolk). ↑
+Heavier finish weights may be achieved by crossing Katahdin ewes with rams of a larger mature size (e.g. Suffolk).
+Feeding a lower energy diet for a longer period of time will also enable Katahdin lambs, especially males, to reach heavier finish weights.
+Katahdins should probably not be fed for maximum gain. ↑

 Q. Does the meat from Katahdin lambs have less saturated fat and a more desirable ratio of omega-3 to omega-6 fatty acids than the meat from wooled breeds?